emilosman/emilosman/docs/index.md

 Clients include:

-- __DataArt__ – Built comprehensive test coverage that reduced QA-reported regressions, by writing RSpec tests in TDD
+- __DataArt__ – Built comprehensive test coverage that reduced QA-reported regressions, by writing RSpec unit tests in TDD
 - Resolved critical bugs and improved delivery speed, reducing issue turnaround time in Jira, by collaborating with QAs
 - __Beeple__ – Developed backend features for workforce scheduling, leading to successful feature rollouts and client adoption, by contributing to a Rails-based API
 - __CoverWallet__ – Integrated insurance APIs, increasing provider coverage and system interoperability with microservices